Venous ulcer: Skin grafts and artificial skin

-Two layers of skin created from animal sources as a skin graft has been found to be useful in venous leg ulcers.
+Two layers of skin created from animal sources as a skin graft is useful in venous leg ulcers.

 Artificial skin, made of collagen and cultured skin cells, is also used to cover venous ulcers and excrete growth factors to help them heal.
 A systematic review found that bilayer artificial skin with compression bandaging is useful in the healing of venous ulcers when compared to simple dressings.

 Surgery

 A randomized controlled trial found that surgery "reduces the recurrence of ulcers at four years and results in a greater proportion of ulcer free time".

 Local anaesthetic endovenous surgery using the thermoablation (endovenous laser ablation or radiofrequency), perforator closure (TRLOP) and foam sclerotherapy showed an 85% success rate of healing, with no recurrence of healed ulcers at an average of 3.1 years, and a clinical improvement in 98% in a selected group of venous leg ulcers.

-No studies are found on the effect of endovenous thermal ablation on ulcer healing, recurrence, and quality of life.
-The use of subfascial endoscopic perforator surgery is uncertain in the healing of venous ulcer.
+Endovenous ablation, in combination with compression, on superficial venous incompetence has been shown (high-quality evidence) to improve leg ulcer healing when compared to compression alone.
+The use of subfascial endoscopic perforator surgery is uncertain in the healing of venous ulcers.

 Dressings

 It is not certain which dressings and topical agents are most effective for healing venous leg ulcers.
 Silver-containing dressings may increase the probability of healing for venous leg ulcers.

-A clinical trial was successfully performed with a mixture of 60% sugar or glucose powder and 40% vaseline.
 A 2013 Cochrane systematic review aimed to determine the effectiveness of foam dressings for helping to heal venous leg ulcers.
-The authors concluded that is uncertain whether or not foam dressings are more effective than other dressing types and that more randomized controlled trials are needed to help answer this research question.
+The authors concluded that it is uncertain whether or not foam dressings are more effective than other dressing types and that more randomized controlled trials are needed to help answer this research question.
 However, there is some evidence that ibuprofen dressings may offer pain relief to people with venous leg ulcers.

 Prognosis

 Venous ulcers are costly to treat, and there is a significant chance that they will recur after healing; one study found that up to 48% of venous ulcers had recurred by the fifth year after healing.
-However treatment with local anaesthetic endovenous techniques suggests a reduction of this high recurrence rate is possible.
+However, treatment with local anaesthetic endovenous techniques suggests a reduction of this high recurrence rate is possible.

-Without proper care, the ulcer may get infected leading to cellulitis or gangrene and eventually may need amputation of the part of limb in future.
+Without proper care, the ulcer may get infected, leading to cellulitis or gangrene and eventually may need amputation of the part of the limb in the future.

 Some topical drugs used to treat venous ulcer may cause venous eczema.